ppurang/asynch/README.md

 ## Middle Earth

-In between the beginning and the end there is that pixie that actually does some work done.
+In between the beginning and the end there is that pixie that actually gets some work done.
 It is called the  `Executor`

     type Executor = Request => ExecutedRequest